Cory Booker Admits He Doesn’t Know What’s In A Margarita

 — Mediaite (@Mediaite) February 28, 2019

-The candidate, who has never been married, was named to a “Top 40 Sexiest Bachelors” list by Town and Country magazine back in 2013.
-“He exercises, doesn’t drink, and is a vegetarian — in other words, he’s a walking New Year’s resolution,” the bio on that list said of Booker.
+The candidate, who has never been married, was named to a “Top 40 Sexiest Bachelors” list by Town and Country magazine in 2013.

+“He exercises, doesn’t drink, and is a vegetarian — in other words, he’s a walking New Year’s resolution,” the bio said of Booker.

 Of course, Booker’s status as a nondrinker wouldn’t be unprecedented.
 For as much as the two men are different in ways large and small, the current president, Donald Trump, is also well-known to have a distaste for alcohol.

 Booker is one of several Democrats who have already thrown their hats in the ring for the 2020 race, along with Sen. Elizabeth Warren, Sen. Bernie Sanders, Sen. Amy Klobuchar, Sen. Kamala Harris, Rep. Tulsi Gabbard, Sen. Kirsten Gillibrand, Mayor Pete Buttigieg, former HUD Secretary Julian Castro, and many others.
-Former Vice President Joseph Biden, former Mayor Michael Bloomberg, and former Rep. Beto O’Rourke are among candidates rumored to consider runs.
+Former Vice President Joseph Biden, former Mayor Michael Bloomberg, and former Rep. Beto O’Rourke are among candidates rumored to be considering runs.